minzzelo/cs2101ug/docs/UserGuide.md

 ### View the statistics of flashcard : `stats`

-Want to view the results of your attempts in quiz mode?
-The stats command simplifies your life by providing visual representations of the result.
+Want to track your performance in quiz mode?
+The stats command simplifies your life by providing data visualisation of your results.

 Format: `stats INDEX`